-Winds and swells to calm as benign weekend in Hawke's Bay approaches
+Hawke's Bay weather: Winds and swells to calm as benign weekend approaches

 The biggest gust of wind in Hawke's Bay on Friday was recorded at Cape Kidnappers.

-"Winds of 70km per hour were recorded there at 2pm, but that is an elevated area," he said.
+"Winds of 70km/h were recorded there at 2pm, but that is an elevated area," he said.

-"For context, Napier Airport recorded a gust of 58km per hour earlier, while Wairoa recorded winds of 59km per hour."
+"For context, Napier Airport recorded a gust of 58km/h earlier, while Wairoa recorded winds of 59km/h."

 Swell sizes across Hawke's Bay will decrease from Friday, with Te Awanga set to go from 1m to 0.8m on Saturday.